-Figure 6-6.
-Undefined fields in the profile due to the chosen aggregations.
+Figure 6.6.
+Undefined fields in the profile due to the chosen aggregations

 If you choose "Major Function Groups" and "All Functions" for the function aggregation in both runs then all fields will show remarks indicating that no comparison could be made because of lacking data - at least as long as the current comparison operation needs data from A and B. If you switch to a comparison operation of A or B then the respective fields will show values even when the function aggregations do not fit.
-Figure 6-6 shows such a case: there is data for run A and B but in the rightmost profile there is nothing to calculate the comparison operation B/A on.
+Figure 6.6, "Undefined fields in the profile due to the chosen aggregations" shows such a case: there is data for run A and B but in the rightmost profile there is nothing to calculate the comparison operation B/A on.